 How to Find Keywords for an SEO Friendly URL

 Before you can write an SEO friendly URL that is optimized for searchers and search engines, you need to identify the keyword for the page.
-Every webpage should have a target keyword, as this is the primary term that search engines will use to categorize and identify the page.
+Every webpage that you hope will rank in SERPs should have a target keyword, as this is the primary term that search engines will use to categorize and identify the page.

 As you create a page of content for your website, identify the best keywords by selecting a term that:

 - Is closely tied to your topic or industry

 - Has a high search popularity (People are searching for the term.)